Federal funds rate: Mechanism

+How the Fed attains its target rates

+Interest on Reserve Balances (IORB) is the primary tool for achieving the target federal funds rate.
+It is an interest rate the Fed pays to banks for holding their funds at the Federal Reserve Bank.
+Because this offers a risk-free way to earn interest on their funds, banks do not tend to lend to each other at rates below the IORB, effectively setting a floor for the federal funds rate.

+Overnight Reverse Repurchase Agreement Facility is how the Fed sets rates for financial institutions which do not qualify to earn the IORB.
+It does this by allowing them to earn an interest on their funds via reverse repurchase agreements with the Fed.
+This helps further ensure a floor to the federal funds rate.

+Discount rate is the interest rate at which the Fed loans out its funds to eligible institutions via the discount window.
+This makes it unlikely for banks or other institutions to make loans at higher rates, therefore effectively setting a ceiling to the federal funds rate.

+Open Market Operations is when the Federal Reserve buys or sells government securities, thereby either adding or removing liquidity from the banking system.
+Without sufficient liquidity in the system, the other tools Fed uses become ineffective.

 Applications

 Interbank borrowing is essentially a way for banks to quickly raise money.
 For example, a bank may want to finance a major industrial effort but may not have the time to wait for deposits or interest (on loan payments) to come in.
 In such cases the bank will quickly raise this amount from other banks at an interest rate equal to or higher than the Federal funds rate.

 Raising the federal funds rate will dissuade banks from taking out such inter-bank loans, which in turn will make cash that much harder to procure.
 Conversely, dropping the interest rates will encourage banks to borrow money and therefore invest more freely.
 This interest rate is used as a regulatory tool to control how freely the U.S. economy operates.

-By setting a higher discount rate the Federal Bank discourages banks from requisitioning funds from the Federal Bank, yet positions itself as a lender of last resort.
+By setting a higher discount rate the Federal Reserve discourages banks from requisitioning funds from Federal Reserve Banks, yet positions itself as a lender of last resort.